JOML-CI/JOML/README.md

   // ...
 }
 ```
-Using immutable views, it is possible to declare who is responsible of mutating an object and who is not allowed to.
+Using read-only views, it is possible to declare who is responsible of mutating an object and who is not allowed to.

 Multithreading
 --------------